benjasl-stripe/stripe-sandbox-test/README.md

 The following steps show you how to find a sandbox key:

-1. Visit [Stripe Sandboxes Dashboard](https://dashboard.stripe.com/sandboxes) to view a complete list of all the sandboxes in your account, or choose the account dropdown from the top left corner of the dashboard.
+1. Visit [Stripe Sandboxe Dashboard](https://dashboard.stripe.com/sandboxes) to view a complete list of all the sandboxes in your account, or choose the account dropdown from the top left corner of the dashboard.

 2. Choose the sandbox you wish to gain programmatic access to, and then select **Manage API keys** from the sandbox welcome page.